Interpolation by maximal and minimal surfaces: Abstract

 \section{Abstract}

-In this article, we interpolate a given real analytic spacelike curve $a$ in Lorentz-Minkowski space $\mathbb{L}^3$ to another real analytic spacelike curve $c$, which is ``close'' enough to $a$ in a certain sense, by a maximal surface using inverse function theorem for Banach spaces.
-Using the same method we also interpolate a given real analytic curve $a$ in Euclidean space $\mathbb{E}^3$ to another real analytic curve $c$, which is ``close'' enough to $a$ in a certain sense, by a minimal surface.
-The Bj\"orling problem and Schwartz's solution to it play an important role.
+In this article, we use the inverse function theorem for Banach spaces to interpolate a given real analytic spacelike curve $a$ in Lorentz-Minkowski space $\mathbb{L}^3$ to another real analytic spacelike curve $c$, which is ``close" enough to $a$ in a certain sense by constructing a maximal surface containing them.
+Next we apply the same method to interpolate two given real analytic curve $a$ in Euclidean space $\mathbb{E}^3$ and a real analytic curve $c$, which is also ``close" enough to ``a" in a certain sense with a minimal surface.
+Throughout this study, the Bj\"orling problem and Schwarz's solution to it play pivotal roles.